betuldanismaz/dashboard/README.md

 ## 🙏 Acknowledgments

-- Material-UI for the component library
+- Material-UI team for the excellent component library
-- Nivo for the visualization library
+- Nivo team for beautiful data visualization components
-- MongoDB for the database solution
+- MongoDB team for the robust database solution
-- React team for the amazing framework
+- React team for the powerful UI library

 ---

-**Built with ❤️ using React and Node.js**
+**Last Updated**: 2024

+**Version**: 1.0.0